Roselyne and the Lions

-Roselyne et les lions (Roselyne and the Lions) is a 1989 French film directed by Jean-Jacques Beineix.
+Roselyne and the Lions (also known as Roselyne et les lions) is a 1989 French film directed by Jean-Jacques Beineix, starring Isabelle Pasco and Gérard Sandoz.
+It tells the story of a couple of circus workers.

+Plot

 Thierry does odd jobs in a zoo in Marseille in exchange for lessons from Frazier the lion trainer.
 He meets Roselyne and they leave together to find work.
 They are taken on by a circus in Munich and achieve success as lion trainers when the trainer Klint loses his nerve.